avafinger/orangepi-h6-ubuntu-base-minimal/README.md

 # Acknowledgments

-* Icenowy Zheng for the work on H6
+* Icenowy Zheng and Jernej Skrabec (linux-sunxi) for their work on H6
 * Armbian